smilack/purescript-gesso/docs/manual.md

 All of these functions run in `Effect` and therefore have access to any `Effect`.

-There are several very important types in the arguments to these functions.
+There are several important types in the arguments to these functions.
 They'll be covered in more detail later, but for a quick rundown:

 - `Delta`: the timestamps of the current and previous animation frames and the difference between them
 - `Scalers`: information about the sizes of the canvas and the drawing (view box) and functions to convert between the two
 - `States`: two sequential states (the current and previous) and the progress (on the interval `[0, 1]`) from the first to second
-- `Compare`: two states - an old and new - not necessarily sequential
+- `Compare`: two states — an old and new — not necessarily sequential

-### Rendering
+## Rendering Functions

 ```purescript
 type RenderFunction state = Context2D -> Delta -> Scalers -> States state -> Effect Unit